czarinagluna/vaccination-status-classification/README.md

 **Permutation Importances**

-> "Permutation importance does not reflect to the intrinsic predictive value of a feature by itself but **how important this feature is for a particular model**." ([Scikit-Learn Documentation](https://scikit-learn.org/stable/modules/permutation_importance.html))
+> "Permutation importance does not reflect to the intrinsic predictive value of a feature by itself but **how important this feature is for a particular model**." ([scikit-learn](https://scikit-learn.org/stable/modules/permutation_importance.html))

 ![](data/images/fig7.png)